HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

     - Send an FYI to the HumanCellAtlas **#dcp-project-mgmt** Slack channel.
 Include a link to the RFC pull request and the last call deadline.

 #### DCP PM:
   - Assign a **Shepherd** by completing the *Shepherd* section in the RFC template and pushing the commit.
 The **Shepherd** guides the RFC and its **Author(s)** through the process.

   - If there is a *Scientific "guardrails"* section in the RFC:

     - Assign the **Science Reviewer** as a reviewer of the pull request

     - Add the "science-review-required" label

     - Add a two week _last call_ for the completion of the Science review to the top-level summary comment in the RFC pull request.

     **EXAMPLE**

     **April 5**: Last call for science review

 **NOTE**: *The Science review occurs in parallel to the Community review.*

 ### Reviewing RFCs

 #### Approvers:
-- May assign specific reviewers in the RFC pull request.
+- MAY assign specific reviewers in the RFC pull request.

 #### Reviewers:
 - Add feedback to the RFC pull request comment thread.